How to Clean Vinyl Records and Care For Them Properly

 How to store your records

 Cool, dry, and vertical – that’s how to store your records.

 Excess moisture and heat can harm vinyl, so it’s a good idea to store your records in a dry, temperature-controlled environment.
 Most of the time, this means keeping them within your primary living space.

 Why store records vertically?
-Stacking records can warp or bend them, nevermind increase the risk of scratching.
-Record shops don’t display vinyl vertically just for customer convenience.
-They do it to protect their product.
+Stacking records can warp or bend them – never mind increasing the risk of scratching.
+Record shops don’t display vinyl vertically just for customer convenience – they do it to protect their product.